Wyoming Court Records

 Wyoming expungement statutes authorize the court to expunge the following convictions:

-Examples of eligible convictions include simple misdemeanor assault, battery, domestic violence, reckless endangerment, etc. Petitioners may file for expungement five years after the completion of the sentence.
+Examples of eligible convictions include simple misdemeanor assault, battery, domestic violence, reckless endangerment, etc. Petitioners may file for expungement five years after completing their sentence.
 If the crime involved the use of firearms, it could not be expunged.

-Also, suppose the individual seeking expungement was a minor (under 18 years of age) at the time of conviction; the offense is not categorized as a criminal act according to the law.
+Additionally, if the individual seeking expungement was a minor (under 18 years of age) at the time of conviction, the offense is not categorized as a criminal act under the law.
 Therefore, the petitioner may file for expungement when the misdemeanor is at least one year old.

 Generally, most felonies may be expunged except firearm felonies, violent felonies, crimes that require the perpetrator to register as a sex offender, child endangerment, bribery, first or second-degree arson, perjury, felony DUI, violence against corrections or detention officers, and drug distribution felonies.